mapbox/gazetteer/CONTRIBUTING.md

 Refer to the gazetteer spec for properties available to each place entry.

 #### place_name
 Choose a name that is as specific as possible to the map feature(s) displayed.
-For context, it is often helpful to also include the geographic entity one or so level above the specific map feature, e.g. “Jane Byrne Interchange, Chicago", “Central Park, New York City”, or "New York City, United States".
+For context, it is often helpful to also include the place or geographic feature that encompasses the specific map feature, e.g. “Jane Byrne Interchange, Chicago", “Central Park, New York City”, or "New York City, United States".

 #### zoom
 Use integer zoom levels.